Willowlark/aurii/_aurii_world_guide/1-1-The-History-of-Aurii.md

 ### Dwyr

 Those who followed Cilia to the northwest found themselves wandering almost aimlessesly for months.
 Cilia informed them, time and time again, that the right place to settle would appear.
 They simply had to look closely.
 Finally, Cilia found her place.
-A ruin, left behind from before Lylalel's Light era, was nestled in the northern most mountains of Aeldun, the *Anolf Mountains*.
+A ruin, left behind from before Lylalel's Light era, was nestled in the northern most mountains of Aeldun, the *Cahyrst Mountainss*.
 This ruin contained remnants of the language of the gods, and Cilia declared this as the best place for her people to settle.
 Reading a random word from the ruins, she named the settlement Dwyr.

 Dwyr built up slowly but steadly.
 Cilia oversaw every building, every farm that was built with a grand plan only she knew.
 She set up a council of founding families, and governed as a member of the council.
 While she had the support to do whatever she wished with the blessing of the Dwyr people, she insisted that all procedure go through the council, on which she held an equal vote to all other members.
 She knew setting the precedence would keep the people of Dwyr following the structure she was building for them.